-Dry Eye Disease is certainly more prevalent now than it has been in past years (mostly due to increased time in front of computers, phones and televisions).
-But when screen time is taken out of the equation, age, sex and even race can all put you at a higher risk for dry eye disease.
+Dry Eye Disease is certainly more prevalent now than it has been in past years (mostly due to increased time in front of computers, phones, and televisions).
+But when screen time is taken out of the equation, age, sex, and even race can all put you at a higher risk for dry eye disease.

-Women are almost twice as likely to develop dry disease.
+Women are almost twice as likely to develop dry eye disease.
 This is primarily due to the hormone changes during pregnancy or menopause.
 Also, people over 50 are more likely to have dry eye disease as tear production tends to decrease with age.

 5. Bad Eyelid Hygiene

 We wash our faces, brush our teeth, even clean out our ears on the regular, but eyelid washing might not be part of your routine.
 It should be.
-Everything from bacteria to pollen and irritants can contribute dry eyes.
+Everything from bacteria to pollen and irritants can contribute to dry and itchy eyes.
 A good eyelid scrub (or wipes for us lazy folks) will be gentle enough to cleanse your eye area while also wiping away this harmful bacteria, pollen, and pet dander that can cause or aggravate your dry eye disease.